Legion Pulse Review: Know The Benefits, Ingredients, Best Flavor, Pros & Cons

 This supplement, though just as expensive as Pulse, is a from a trusted manufacturer - Old School Labs - who are best-sellers.

-But, if Pulse turns out to be too strong for you, then Vintage Blast pre-workout is a milder choice that gives you the pump and energy you need with little or no jitters and prickly feeling on your skin.
+But, if Pulse turns out to be too strong for you, then Vintage Blast pre workouts is a milder choice that gives you the pump and energy you need with little or no jitters and prickly feeling on your skin.

 For one, you get more servings (30 servings) per jar, for less.
-And you still get the boost you need to hit the gym with a better taste than Pulse.
+And you still get the boost you need to hit the gym with a better taste; like fruit punch as well as green apple, than Pulse.

 However, I noticed it gives me a bitter after taste after hours of using it and a greater thirst for water.
 Notwithstanding, an increased intake of water cancels both out.